geudde/attic-chest/pages/13.reference/01.porden/docs.md

 No ocean nymph, the lovely child of earth.
 Meanwhile, Miranda view'd his gentle eye,
-And gracious smile, with mingled hope and joy ;
+And gracious smile, with mingled hope and joy;
 Yet paus'd the bashful maid, and fear'd to find
 Those gentle looks bely a sterner mind.